 One of the important issues in massive MIMO systems is pilot contamination (PC) [4].
 Because of the large number of antennas at the BS and the relatively short channel coherence time, the channel state information (CSI) between the BS and various users must be estimated frequently using uplink pilot transmissions.
-Assuming channel reciprocity, the BS utilizes these CSI estimates for downlink data transmissions.
-However, due to the limited number of orthogonal pilot sequences (e.g., in the order of tens [4]), users in neighboring cells may share the same pilots.
-Interference among these pilots causes erroneous CSI estimates at the BS, leading to poor system performance.
+The BS utilizes these CSI estimates for downlink data transmissions, assuming channel reciprocity.
+However, due to the limited number of orthogonal pilot sequences (e.g., 42 [4]), users in neighboring cells may share the same pilots.
+Interference among these pilots causes erroneous channel estimates at the BS, which lead to poor system performance.

-In [5] the authors studied an attack that exploits vulnerabilities of the channel training phase in time division duplexing (TDD) systems.
-The key idea behind this attack is to contaminate uplink pilot transmissions and cause an erroneous uplink channel estimation.
-Typically, if the CSI is available, the BS would use MIMO beamforming techniques such as maximum-ratio transmission (MRT) to maximize the signal-to-noise-ratio (SNR) at users.
+In [5], the authors studied an attack that exploits vulnerabilities in time division duplexing (TDD) systems during the channel training phase.
+The idea behind this attack is to contaminate uplink pilot transmissions and cause an erroneous uplink channel estimation.
+Typically, if the CSI is available, the BS would use MIMO beamforming techniques such as maximum-ratio transmission (MRT) to maximize the signalto-noise-ratio (SNR) at users.
 However, the benefits of these techniques vanish rapidly if the CSI estimates are erroneous.
 A self-contamination technique was proposed in [6] to detect this type of attack.
-The authors in [7] proposed another approach in which the legitimate user transmits four random phase-shift keying symbols, and the BS checks the correlation matrix of the received signals.
-Based on the ratio of two largest eigenvalues of this matrix, the BS detects the attack.
+The authors in [7] also proposed several attack-detection methods.
 Secure transmissions for TDD-based massive MIMO systems was studied in [8] in the presence of an active eavesdropper.
-The authors derived the optimal power allocation for the information and artificial noise (AN) signals at the BS such that secrecy is asymptotically guaranteed, i.e., as the number of BS antennas (M) tends to infinity.
+The authors derived the optimal power allocation for the information and artificial noise (AN) signals at the BS such that secrecy is guaranteed asymptotically, i.e., as the number of BS antennas (M) tends to infinity.
+Notably, none of above works proposed countermeasures to prevent PC attacks.
 In [9], the authors proposed providing secrecy against PC attacks by keeping pilot assignments hidden and using a pilot set that scales with M. However, there are two main problems with this scheme.
 First, it requires a longer pilot transmission phase, which increases the overhead and decreases the throughput.
-Second, computationally intensive cryptographic methods are required to keep pilot assignments hidden.
-All of the papers discussed above consider an attacker that targets one user at a time.
-Even when a multiuser system is in place, the attacker randomly selects a given user and contaminates its pilot sequence.
+Second, computational cryptographic methods are required to keep pilot assignments hidden.
+All of the papers discussed above consider an attacker that targets a single user.
+Even when a multiuser system is considered, the attacker randomly selects one user and contaminates its pilot sequence.
 Given that one of the key aspects of massive MIMO systems is to serve tens of users simultaneously, the vulnerabilities of these systems to a multiuser pilot contamination attack should be investigated.